sneakysneak/docs/pages/connector-authentication/freshdesk.md

 16. Save and enable.
 Your webhook step should now be fully usable.

 > NB.
-If you need to accidentally delete the webhook step, you can simply edit the rule, and update the URL with that of the new step.
+If you accidentally delete the webhook step and need a new one, you can simply edit the rule and update the URL with that of the new step.